rayalan/binary-adages/content/pages/profile-professional-strengths.md

 >
 > _Alan's algorithm complexity analysis instructor_

-Two of my favorite college classes were algorithm complexity analysis (e.g., Big-O notation) and a graduate game theory class that looked at various proposals such as charging for e-mail, figuring out how much each e-mail would have to cost before spam would cease to be profitable[^profit].
+Two of my favorite college classes were algorithm complexity analysis (e.g., Big-O notation) and a graduate game theory class that looked at various proposals, such as charging for e-mail and figuring out how much each e-mail would have to cost before spam would cease to be profitable[^profit].

 [^profit]: It turned out to be a surprisingly high number -- dollars, if I recall correctly -- and would effectively break many legitimate uses of e-mail.
-This perhaps explains why pay based e-mail systems haven't taken off -- and why spam remains a nuisance.
+This perhaps explains why pay-based e-mail systems haven't taken off -- and why spam remains a nuisance.

 Both classes rewarded my ability to understand a system and find edge cases.
 What's the worst that an algorithm can perform?
 Well, design just the right set of inputs to maximally thwart what it is trying to do.